 Human Rights & Deaths in Custody

-Including the recent inquest into death of Trevor ‘Noombah’ King and upcoming inquest into death of Steve Nixon, both of whom died within minutes of the application of the controversial Lateral Vascular Neck Restraint (LVNR), which has been banned in most Australian jurisdictions.
+A recent inquest into the death of Trevor ‘Noombah’ King, and an upcoming inquest into death of another young aboriginal man, Steve Nixon, both of whom died within minutes of the application of the controversial lateral vascular neck restraint (LVNR). the same restraint which led to George Floyd's death and the birth of the Black Lives Matter movement.

 “Subjected to the very rough treatment which has been described and the shock of it all, it is quite foreseeable that a man with a pre-existing heart condition would succumb.”